 aiforia was recently invited to represent the Green City of Freiburg at Lebanon’s Order of Engineers and Architects’ annual conference and speak on this year’s topic of sustainable development.
 Yet even more exciting than giving a speech at this prestigious event was the opportunity to some of the ambitious projects and initiatives promoting sustainability in the vicinity of the capital Beirut.
 One example: The Green Demonstration Hall in Jounieh.

 The third “Regional versorgt” tour took place last Saturday.
 We left Freiburg at 11am and headed north – destination: Oberkirch.

 We are happy to announce that the online reporting tool SeeClickFix is fully operational at our Aquapath’s project page!
 Whoop!

+In case you joined us at the Water Festival on the 4th of June, you may already have had a glimpse of it.
 During the Festival, we had games and discussions on water topics that had a largely global perspective.
 But the water at the local level is just as important, especially as

 We are thrilled that the project “On the tracks of the Regional Products” or “Regional versorgt” is continuing this year.